lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 However, the central artifacts in this workflow, the design system templates, tend to get out of sync with implementations very quickly, which make them not as useful as they should be.

 > (In order to create the design system templates, ) We played around smart symbols in Sketch.
 But essentially it's a big Sketch file stored on Dropbox.
-That has the tendancy of getting out of sync quite like how the code is.
+That has the tendency of getting out of sync quite like how the code is.
 We have iOS, Android, Web and React Native -- all different codebases.
 It's very possible that the engineering implementations are out of sync with themselves.
 There is a huge possibility that the design system templates get out of sync with any of the implementations.
 There are so many chances of failure.

 > With Sketch files, there's not really much you can do.
 You have those human-updated things.
 It's kind of fine if you have 5 components.
 But if you have 500 components, that's a huge sketch file.
 The possibility of things being out of sync with so many moving parts is huge.